bobeobibo/phigaro/README.md

 ```
 It may take some time, since you are downloading the databases.

-## Permissions
+## Setup Options
+### Root
 By default, root permissions are required for the installation.
-But you can disable it by adding a flag to '''phigaro-setup''':
+But you can disable it by adding a flag to `phigaro-setup`:
 ```
 phigaro-setup --no-updatedb
 ```
+### All Options
-Moreover, you may want to change a path of a config installation file r reconfigurate ypur Phigaro - these can be also done by adding special flags:
+Moreover, you may want to change a path of a config installation file or reconfigurate your Phigaro by adding special flags:
 ```
 phigaro-setup --help
 usage: phigaro-setup [-h] [-c CONFIG] [-p PVOG] [-f] [--no-updatedb]